 Consider the cost.
 Ask your health care team about the cost of your medications, and find out if they are covered by your insurance.
 Many drug companies may offer patient assistance programs to help you obtain medications at a lower cost, or with a referral from your doctor.
 Some organizations such as the CancerCare Co-Payment Assistance Foundation (www.cancercarecopay.org) provide co-payment assistance to eligible individuals with insurance coverage.
 The Partnership for Prescription Assistance (www.pparx.org) helps people without prescription drug coverage get the medicines they need at a reduced cost or free.

 Plan ahead.
 Before traveling, check the number of refills left on your prescription.
-Contact your doctor when you are on the last bottle.
+Let your doctor know when you are travelling and if you will need your medication refilled soon.
 Bring your medication in its original container, and avoid packing pills in checked luggage in case your luggage is lost.

-Enlist some help.
-Team with a friend or family member who can take turns picking up your prescriptions from the pharmacy.
-If you live alone, find a phone buddy who understands your medication routine.
+Ask for help.
+Ask a friend or family member to take turns picking up your prescriptions from the pharmacy.
+If you live alone, find a friend who understands your medication routine.
 Check in with that person regularly to let him or her know you’ve taken your medication.

-Join a support group.
-For some people, taking pills after they have finished their cancer treatments is difficult.
-They may feel as though they will never stop being “cancer patients.”
+*Join a support group. or some people, taking pills after they have finished their cancer treatments is difficult.
+They may feel as though they will never stop being a “cancer patient.”
 Others may find that taking pills is a daily reminder of cancer.
-Joining a support group or speaking with a counselor often helps people cope better.
+Joining a support group or speaking with a counselor often helps people cope better

 Keeping a Medication Diary

 A medication diary can help you keep track of the pills you take each day.
+Your diary can be recorded on a smart phone app or written down in a notebook.
 Bring the diary with you to medical appointments.